emscripten-core/emscripten/site/source/docs/api_reference/index.rst

 - :ref:`Filesystem-API` (**library_fs.js**):
 	APIs for managing file systems and synchronous file operations.

+- :ref:`Fetch API`:
+ 	API for managing accesses to network XHR and IndexedDB.

 - :ref:`Module`:
 	Global JavaScript object that can be used to control code execution and access exported methods.